Brasley-web/Celestial-Bodies-Database-freeCodeCamp/README.md

 # Project Celestial Bodies Database

-For this project, you will build a database of celestial bodies using PostgreSQL.
+For this project, i will build a database of celestial bodies using PostgreSQL.